RoisinBr/Business_Network/README.md

 6. Connection Tracking - see who is connecting with who.

 ## Resources
-Video by Luis Quintero from Pexels
+Video by Luis Quintero from Pexels.
+All images for educational purposes only.